 This service is curb-to-curb, meaning that the passenger should be able to get to the pick-up point on their own or with help from their caregiver.
 The driver will only take them to the drop-off point; from there, the rider is on their own.
 The person with a disability can come along with a person who will help them get to the pick-up point and also help them get to their destination after being dropped off.

 However, there are pros and cons to these services.
 The service is inexpensive as the law allows them to charge only twice the public transportation.
 If the public transport from point A to point B is $5, the para-transit service will only charge a maximum of $10.
 However, you must register to use this service effectively.

 To qualify for this service is determined by the inability of the person with a disability or older person to use the public transport system effectively.
 Pick-up times and services can be pretty flexible.

 Independent Transportation Network America

-It is a non-profit organization that provides mobility services for the elderly, especially individuals aged 60 years and above.
+It is a non-profit organization that provides mobility services for the senior, especially individuals aged 60 years and above.
 The visually impaired also qualify for this service.
 You can purchase annual membership of about $50 to $60 for one rider and $60 to $80 for a family with this service.

 Independent Transportation Network has both volunteer and paid drivers assigned to riders.
 The rides are always available, and there are no limitations to whatever needs you may require to use the vehicle.